shlomoron/GWI-solution/README.md

 ## 2. Data to TFRecords
 See [example notebook](https://www.kaggle.com/code/shlomoron/gwi-tfrecs-cfb).
 The hidden dataset is JSON file with you Kaggle API token, you have to generate one in order to interact with Kaggle datasets via the API.
 ## 3. Find buckets path to TFRecords
 In order to train on Colab, I feed the model the path to GCP buckets with TFRecords that are saved as Kaggle datasets.
 In order to find the buckets path we need to run one more notebook.
 Tha buckets paths changes every few days so the notebook need tobe run each time you want to use the datasets.
 See an example notebook [here](https://www.kaggle.com/code/shlomoron/gwi-gcp-path-tfrecs-x-cmprsd-val-f32).
 It also include buckets path to the validation and test set for the inference notebook.
+The output should be save to a [Kaggle dataset](https://www.kaggle.com/datasets/shlomoron/gwi-gcp-path-tfrecs-x-cmprsd-val-f32-ds).
 ## 4. Train
 I attach one of my Colab notebook for refernces, I had to chain several tens of such notebooks to train each model.
 [See the example notebook here](https://colab.research.google.com/drive/1kshcWCi8hbZtJVijVv2pez9PvAmxGjR_?usp=drive_link).
 ## 5. Infer